What is SYMMIO?

 ### Who uses Symmio?

-* **Solvers** provide liquidity by taking the other side of trades.
-They're professional market makers who hedge risk externally and compete to offer the best prices.
+**Solvers** take the other side of trades.
+They're professional market makers who typically hedge their risk externally and compete to quote the best price.

 ---